A guide to mobile app strategy for healthcare companies

 In product development, MVP doesn't refer to a baseball player.
 It's the "minimum viable product."

 App developers often envision a digital tool that can do a million things.
 After all, we're talking about software.
 The sky's the limit, right?

-But if you wait until the app does everything it possibly can, it will never make it to market.
+But if you wait until the app does everything possible, it will never reach the market.
 That kind of "forever" development lifecycle can bankrupt an agency.
 The goal of the MVP stage is to get the app into the hands of users as fast as humanly possible.
 For your MVP, strip the concept down to the bare essentials.
-What is the minimum number of features and functions your app can perform for it to fulfill the business proposition you defined in Step 1?
+What is the minimum number of features and functions your app can perform to fulfill the business proposition you defined in Step 1?

 Your first iteration of the app—the "minimum viable product"—will fulfill only these essential functions.
 New features and upgrades can always be added later.